pedropgusmao/operanet/README.md

 ## Install

+### Dataset pre-processing

 The original OPERAnet datasets contain MATLAB `String` fields that are not compatible with Scipy.
-To solve this, make sure you run the `convert_and_save.m` MATLAB script on all directories containing `.mat` files.
+To solve this, make sure you run the `convert_and_save.m` MATLAB script on all directories containing `.mat` files  using the command below.
+You just have to do this once.

 ``
-matlab -nodisplay -r "data_dir='/full/path/to/mat/files/directory'; convert_and_save(data_dir);"
+matlab -nodisplay -r "data_dir='/full/path/to/mat/files/directory'; convert_and_save(data_dir); exit"
+``

+### Install dependencies

+Dependencies can be found in the `requirements.txt` file.
+``
+pip install -r requirements.txt
 ``

 ## Data Description